-If your efforts to petition you city to stop fluoridating your water are unsuccessful, there are steps you can take to remove it.
+If you have fluoride in water (whether it’s at your home or place of work), and your efforts to petition you city to stop fluoridating your water are unsuccessful, there are steps you can take to remove it.
 Here are several options to choose from:

 - Find Another Source: You can get your drinking water from an alternate source.
 Finding water processed by reverse osmosis or distilled is a good place to start.
 Your best bet is to choose alkaline or distilled water and AVOID tap water.
 A quick search of water delivery services in your area will provide options.

-- Filter Your Own Water: You can also filter your own water to remove added fluoride.
+- Filter Your Own Water: You can also filter your own water to remove added fluoride in water.
 From at-home filtration systems to water filtering pitchers, the market is full of products that can help you get cleaner drinking water.
 Again, a quick search of water filtration devices will provide you solutions.